OARK/OARK/build-tools/continuous-integration/README.md

 ## Jenkins authentication

 Seems to be a bit tricky.
 It seems you have to use the API token.
-Apparently not.
+When in doubt, put the token everywhere.

 ## Notes